“Time & Space in the Temples & Pyramids”

 We say farewell to Luxor and board our own private Nile cruise or “Nile yacht.”
 This size boat is called a “dahabiya” or “dahabeya.”
 There are just 10 guest cabins, but we have a full staff – cooks to feed us wonderful meals, housekeeping to keep our cabins clean, and all the other staff people who are needed to keep the boat running smoothly.
 What a luxury!
 As we begin our journey up the Nile, the landscape begins to slowly drift by and we enjoy our first of many delicious meals on the boat (made just for us)!

 The river flows from deep in Africa out to the Mediterranean Sea, so it is flowing from south to north.
 We are now traveling southward and will be stopping to see temples that were built by the Greek emperors a thousand years later.
-Tonight our boat docks in Esna.
+Tonight our boat docks close to Esna.

 MEDINET HABU